dstackai/dstack/docs/docs/concepts/fleets.md

 # Fleets

+Fleets are groups of cloud instances or SSH machines that you use to run dev environments, tasks, and services.

-By default, when you run `dstack apply` with a dev environment, task, or service, `dstack` reuses `idle` instances from an existing fleet.
+By default, when you run `dstack apply` to start a new dev environment, task, or service, `dstack` reuses `idle` instances from an existing fleet.
-If no `idle` instances matching the requirements, it automatically creates a new fleet using backends.
+If no `idle` instances match the requirements, `dstack` automatically creates a new fleet using configured backends.

-For more control over configuration and lifecycle management, or to set up fleets out of on-prem servers, use fleets directly.
+If you need more control over instance configuration and lifecycle, or if you want to use on-prem servers, `dstack` also offers you a way to create and manage fleets directly.

 ## Define a configuration

-To create a fleet, create a YAML file in your project folder.
-Its name must end with `.dstack.yml` (e.g. `.dstack.yml` or `fleet.dstack.yml` are both acceptable).
+To create a fleet, define its configuration as a YAML file in your project folder.
+The filename must end with `.dstack.yml` (e.g. `.dstack.yml` or `fleet.dstack.yml` are both acceptable).

 === "Cloud fleets"